polterguy/magic/plugins/magic.lambda.system/README.md

 ## How to use [system.plugin.load] and [system.plugin.unload]

-These slots allows you to load and unload assemblies and instantiate any slots found in it, and such dynamically during runtime changes your available slots.
+These slots allow you to load and unload assemblies and instantiate any slots found in it, and such dynamically during runtime changes your available slots.
 If you imagine you saved the above resulting compiled assembly as _"/etc/foo.dll"_, and you want to load it as a plugin, you could use code resembling the following.

 ```
 system.plugin.load:/etc/foo.dll